If your business rates increased, affecting your entitlement to small business rate relief, you can apply for supporting small businesses rate relief.

 Ratepayers will remain in the scheme for either three years or until they reach the maximum bill they would have paid if the scheme did not exist.

-The government announced the scheme in the Autumn 2022 budget and our cabinet will meet to approve this in March 2023.
+The government announced the scheme in the Autumn 2022 budget and our cabinet met to approve this in March 2023.

 Applying for the relief

-We have contacted businesses we believe are eligible and invited them to apply for the relief.
+We have contacted businesses we believe are eligible and will automatically award this relief to their business rates account.

 If you receive the relief, you will receive a revised bill showing your reduced business rates.